CompEng0001/YearZeroRoboticArm/README.md

    * [YearZeroRobotArmMain](https://github.com/CompEng0001/YearZeroRoboticArm/tree/master/YearZeroRobotArmMain), is to be used to automate all planned movements you calculated using the latter sketch.

 **App**
-   * The [RoboticArm app](https://github.com/CompEng0001/YearZeroRoboticArm/tree/master/App) has been downloaded on to the Android OS tablets supplied with this robotic arm, please note it is developed for Android only
+   * The [RoboticArm app](https://github.com/CompEng0001/YearZeroRoboticArm/tree/master/App) has been downloaded on to the Android OS tablets supplied with this robotic arm, please note it is developed for Android only.
      The App is available for you to download on your own device, but as this is open source you install it **at your own risk**, as you should only install from trustworthy sources.
+   * Four Screen shots have been included with the [RoboticArm app](https://github.com/CompEng0001/YearZeroRoboticArm/tree/master/App) folder.
+   * Code is available to view as an image in the same folder as the [RoboticArm app](https://github.com/CompEng0001/YearZeroRoboticArm/tree/master/App)

 **Specification**
    * [Specification](https://github.com/CompEng0001/YearZeroRoboticArm/blob/master/Specifications.md) - link for specification sheet, please read some useful information inside.